catiscat/sunWeb/README.md

 ###  DogDuck Blog System is highly Scalable, beacause

-- #### High cohesion & Low Coupling
+- #### High Cohesion & Low Coupling

-   - As you can see in the Frames, DogDuck Blog System works like a production line.There are five big Workshop,they are db, drivers,post/comment/user, functions, templates.
+   - As you can see in the Frames, DogDuck Blog System works like a production line.There are five big Workshops.They are db, drivers,post/comment/user, functions, templates.
 Nonadjacent Workshops are Relatively independent.Which means when some files in one workshop changed,there is only one workshop which references it should be changed a little.
-As for other workshops, nothing to change, they just need to keep still.
+As for other workshops, nothing to change, and they just need to keep still.
 Beacuse all files are linear referenced in DogDuck Blog System.

 - #### It is easy to add new themes

-   - Just copy any one dir in contents/themes/  and change a little of html tags in several php file there.
+   - Just copy any one dir in contents/themes/  and change a little of html tags in several php files there.
 A new theme is born.

 - #### It is easy to add new features